yangcht/radex_emcee/README.md

 - `emcee`: https://github.com/dfm/emcee
 - `corner`: https://github.com/dfm/corner.py
 - other common packages: `numpy`, `scipy`, `astropy`, `astroquery`
+- **note that if you would like to directly use the compiled radex in this repo, you need to run the x86_64 version of python**

 ### How to produce resulting plots:
 - The results are stored in the `.pickle` files